 Related Policy: 1003.4

-Persons who wish to visit a classroom while school is in session will request approval from the building principal [or designee] prior to the visit so appropriate arrangements can be made and so classroom disruption can be minimized.
+Persons who wish to visit a classroom while school is in session are asked to notify the principal and obtain approval from the principal prior to the visit so appropriate arrangements can be made and so class disruption can be minimized.
 Teachers and other employees will not take time from their duties to discuss matters with visitors.
 However, should a visitor wish to discuss a topic with teachers or other employees, appointments, phone calls, or emails may be used to answer questions.

-It is the responsibility of district employees to report inappropriate conduct.
+It is the responsibility of employees to report inappropriate conduct.
 It is the responsibility of the superintendent [or designee] and building principals to take the action necessary to cease inappropriate conduct.
-If the superintendent [or designee] and/or building principals are not available a district employee will act to cease the inappropriate conduct.
+If the superintendent [or designee] or building principals are not available, a district employee will act to cease the inappropriate conduct.
 If the visitor continues their inappropriate conduct, the district employee has the authority to request aid from local law enforcement.

 Adopted: 11/73